-The future economic direction of Bulgaria is largely dependent upon the effectiveness of economic, financial and monetary measures undertaken by the Government, together with tax, legal, regulatory and political developments.
+The future economic direction of Bulgaria is largely dependent upon the effectiveness of economic, financial and monetary measures undertaken by the Government of Bulgaria, together with tax, legal, regulatory and political developments.

-Management is unable to predict all developments which could have an impact on the sector and wider economy, and consequently what effect, if any, they could have on the future financial position of the Group.
+The management is unable to predict all developments which could have an impact on the sector and wider economy, and consequently what effect, if any, they could have on the future financial position of the Group.
+But the management analysis shows that for the short to midterm the risks are balanced and the general environment is likely to remain largely favorable for the development of the Group.

-The Bulgarian economy is also vulnerable to market downturns and economic slowdowns elsewhere in the world.
-Management is unable to determine reliably the effects on the Group's future financial position of any further changes in the economic environment in which the Group operates.
+The Bulgarian economy is particularly vulnerable to market downturns and economic slowdowns elsewhere in the world.
+A particular, rising risk are the global trade tensions, which might affect adversely the EU and Bulgaria's economy.
+The management is unable to determine with precision the longer-term effects on the Group's future financial position of any further changes in the economic environment in which the Group operates.